Trapper John, M.D.: Development

-The pilot includes photos and video clips (part of a dream) taken from the M*A*S*H film and TV series, including a publicity photo of Trapper (as portrayed by Wayne Rogers) and Hawkeye (Alan Alda), and the character mentions Radar and Hawkeye by name, while waking up from a dream about his time at M*A*S*H. However, none of the other M*A*S*H characters appeared as characters, and references to Trapper's time in Korea were rare.
+The Trapper John, M.D. pilot episode includes video clips (part of a dream) taken from the M*A*S*H film and TV series, as well as a camera pan across mementoes in Trapper's office including a publicity photo of Trapper (as portrayed by Wayne Rogers) and Hawkeye (Alan Alda), implying Trapper John, M.D. is a continuation of the M*A*S*H television series (and not the film, as is often claimed).
+Trapper mentions Radar and Hawkeye by name, while waking up from a dream about his time at M*A*S*H. However, none of the other M*A*S*H characters appeared as characters, and references to Trapper's time in Korea were rare.